-The Social Services to Adults(SSTA) program builds on the strengths of the adult’s community and family support system rather then replace them.
+The Social Services to Adults(SSTA) program builds on the strengths of the adult’s community and family support system rather than replace them.
 SSTA provides assistance to adults with limited capacities seeking to remain or become self-supporting and self-sufficient; it seeks to prevent abuse, neglect or exploitation; and it reduces unnecessary institutionalization or secures appropriate institutional care when necessary.
 This service is provided without fee by applying to the local department of social services in your county.

 Services are available to adults who have functional disabilities due to advanced age (65+) without regard to income.
 Those adults with disabilities under age 65 may receive services provided their income does not exceed 80% of the State median income.